Lead Flat Nose Ammo: LFN Bullets Explained

-The popularity of the lead flat nose is very hard to beat if you’re looking for a great match shooting round or a general target shooting bullet type.
-The flat nose makes it easier to see exactly where your bullet penetrated a paper target, this makes for much easier scoring as the hole is cleaner with less radial tearing.
-Flat nosed ammunition tends to have a lighter load of powder so they don’t often give you the same velocity as their lead round nose bullet cousins.
+The popularity of the lead flat nose is hard to beat if you’re looking for a great match shooting round or a general target shooting bullet type.
+The flat nose makes it easier to see exactly where your bullet penetrated a paper target, which makes for much easier scoring, as the hole is cleaner with less radial tearing.
+Flat-nosed ammunition tends to have a lighter load of powder, so they don’t often give you the same velocity as their lead round nose bullet cousins.

-While most often used for target shooting, this type of ammunition can be created for various special uses as well and some people use it in their home defense revolvers because the expansion is a bit greater than round nose bullets and this gives it a little extra stopping power.
+While most often used for target shooting, this type of ammunition can be created for various special uses as well.
+And some people use it in their home defense revolvers due to greater expansion than round nose bullets, which gives it a little extra stopping power.

 Lead Flat Nose Features

-These bullets are easily identified by the flat nose but they can come in numerous styles.
-Non-jacketed flat nose bullets will deform and expand on impact quite a bit while semi-jacketed versions will give more penetration but some of the expansion is lost.
-A big advantage for lead flat nose bullets is the variety available from various different manufacturers.
-Each one has different ammo lines in this type for different uses though a lot tend to be for target shooting use.
+These bullets are easily identified by the flat nose, but they can come in numerous styles.
+Non-jacketed, flat nose bullets will deform and expand on impact, while semi-jacketed versions will give more penetration with some of the expansion lost.
+A big advantage for lead flat nose bullets is the variety available from various manufacturers.
+Each one has different ammo lines in this type for different uses, though many tend to be for target shooting use.

 Lead Flat Nose Advantages

-The most recognizable advantage is definitely how the holes show up on the targets you’re shooting.
-Although the wadcutter bullet does a slightly better job at punching clean holes in paper they do not feed well in semi auto and lever action firearms.
-Semi-flats are a decent in-between round and some matches will allow these but typically you’re going to be shooting whatever is designated.
-Odds are it will be a flat nose of some type, often a jacketed lead flat nose.
+The most recognizable advantage is how the holes show up on the targets you’re shooting.
+Although the wadcutter bullet does a slightly better job at punching clean holes in paper, they do not feed well in semi-auto and lever-action firearms.
+Semi-flats are a decent in-between round and some matches will allow these.

-Also, the original intent of the flat nose design was to be used in firearms with tubular magazines like the Winchester Model 94 and Marlin 336C.
-The flat nose allowed the bullet tip to rest on the primer of the cartridge in front of it in the magazine with a much smaller chance of detonation than with a pointed tip bullet one popular example is the .44-40.
+Also, the original intent of the flat nose design was to be used in firearms with tubular magazines, like the Winchester Model 94 and Marlin 336C.
+The flat nose allowed the bullet tip to rest on the primer of the cartridge, with a much smaller chance of detonation than with a pointed tip bullet.
+One popular example is the .44-40.

 Lead Flat Nose Disadvantages